PILOT PROJECTS

 Predicting Liquefaction-Induced Damage in Cascadia During M9 CSZ Earthquakes

-Led by Brett Maurer, a team will use ground-motion simulations and artificial intelligence to predict the effects of soil liquefaction during earthquakes in the Cascadia Subduction Zone (CSZ).
+Led by Dr. Brett Maurer, a team will use ground-motion simulations and artificial intelligence to predict the effects of soil liquefaction during earthquakes in the Cascadia Subduction Zone (CSZ).
 The data produced will be made available to other ongoing studies of landslides, tsunamis, and other earthquake-related events.

 Ecogeomorphic Model of Willapa Bay

-Led by Hub member Kendall Valentine, a team will develop a numerical model to predict the impact of sea level rise on biological communities such as mud shrimp, seagrass, and oysters in Willapa Bay, Washington.
+Led by Hub member Dr. Kendall Valentine, a team will develop a numerical model to predict the impact of sea level rise on biological communities such as mud shrimp, seagrass, and oysters in Willapa Bay, Washington.
 The numerical model will be tested with a range of sea level rise scenarios, and results will be presented as an open-access model to aid future decision-making and aquaculture in Willapa Bay.

 2022 Pilot Projects